Complete Golf Store Business Logo

 Forgiveness

-Callaway is not going to change anything that is currently providing them with success.
-They have been utilizing A.I. technology since the Epic Flash, and they have not altered this practice in any way with this driver.
+Callaway have been utilizing A.I. technology since the Epic Flash (released back in 2019), and they have not altered this practice in any way with this driver.
+It’s a winning formula, and Callaway seems to believe there is no need to change something that works perfectly, and so do we!

 They used artificial intelligence to help optimize spin, which resulted in a lower spin rate off the face of the club, which added even more forgiveness than in earlier models.